 Mathematics and Statistics

-The study and understanding of Finance is greatly improved by confidence in Mathematics and Statistics, therefore all students majoring in Finance are required to take some Mathematics and Statistics.
+The study and understanding of Finance is greatly improved by confidence in mathematics and statistics, therefore all students majoring in Finance are required to take some mathematics and statistics (e.g.BSNS 112 and FINC 102).
 Employers rate analytical skills highly, as well as the ability to analyse spreadsheets.

-Students may choose to include further analytical papers in their degree such as ECON 270, ECON 271, ECON 375, and papers offered by the Department of Mathematics and Statistics.
+Students may choose to include further analytical papers in their degree such as ECON 210, ECON 375, and papers offered by the Department of Mathematics and Statistics.

-Finance draws on Accounting records and reports, therefore Finance majors are required to complete the Accounting paper BSNS 107.
-Additionally, ACCT 211 and ACCT 310 are particularly useful for Finance students.
+Finance draws on Accounting records and reports, therefore Finance majors are required to complete the Accounting paper BSNS 115.
+Additionally, ACCT 211, ACCT 310 and ACCT 260 are particularly useful for Finance students.

 Students should discuss their intentions with a course advisor during course approval time or during the academic year.